-where n is the eigenvalue of the comparison matrix A. Comparison matrix at the cluster and criteria levels are shown in Table 4. and Table 5.
+where n is the eigenvalue of the comparison matrix A. The weight of criteria, based on defined comparasion matrix, were claculated in QGIS by using Easy AHP plugin.
+Comparison matrix at the cluster and criteria levels are shown in Table 3. and Table 4.